jshuadvd/hacks-n-notes/computer-science/algorithms/graph_representation.md

 dag | an *acyclic graph*
-to leave | when a directed edge points out of a vertex to enter | when a directed edge points into a vertex
+to leave | when a directed edge points out of a vertex to enter | when a directed edge points into a vertex out-degree | the number of edges pointing out of a vertex in-degree | the number of edges pointing into a vertex

 ## Weighted graph